steviecoaster/automatedlab.utils/Definitions.md

 ## Next Steps

 With this required information in place you may continue to define your lab requirements.
 Once you are satisfied, save your PowerShell script so you can provide it `New-LabConfiguration` using the `-Definition` parameter.
+You can also create a Github Gist or place the ps1 file in a repository and provide the raw link to the `-Url` parameter!